project-zot/project-zot.github.io/docs/user-guides/zli.md

     CVE-2015-8540     LOW       libpng: underflow read in png_check_keyword() CVE-2017-16826    LOW       binutils: Invalid memory access in the coff_s...

+This example filters results to show only a specific CVE:

+    $ bin/zli cve list c3/openjdk-dev:0.3.19 --config remote-zot --cve-id CVE-2015-8540

 This example (--verbose) displays a list of all CVEs affecting a specific image with details:

     $ bin/zli cve list c3/openjdk-dev:0.3.19 --config remote-zot --verbose